darpa-brass/bbn-immortals/phase01/immortals_repo/harness/docs/validators.md

 Takes a set of _eventSource_'s and validates the data of all _eventType_'s of **FieldLocationUpdated** are a coordinate with one of a set of predetermined how (source) values.
 Validation is terminated manually, and will continue validating the state until that point.

+# BandwitdhValidator

+This is used to determine whether or not a bandwidth threshold has been reached.
+It performs the following steps:
+1. Waits for a message of any sort from all clients
+2. Waits half the maximum transmission interval of the clients (imageBroadcastIntervalMS or latestSABroadcastIntervalMS, whichever is greatest).
+3. Marks the currently used bandwidth
+4. Waits for ten iterations of the maximum transmission level and marks the final used bandwidth.
+5. Calculates the final bandwidth in kilobits per second and compares it to the bandwidth specified in the deployment model

 ## Validators

 | Validator Identifier              | Validator Type                | Details                                   |